If you like sweet and salt together you’ll love these Cornish sea salted caramel brownies. They’re easy to make and deliciously fudgy to eat.

 - Sour cherry brownies

 If these aren’t enough to tempt you, take a look at my other brownie recipes.
 I have plenty of them.
 Alternatively head over to my Bake up a Brownie board on Pinterest.
 You’re bound to find some inspiration there.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these gorgeous Cornish sea salted caramel brownies, I’d love to hear about it in the comments below or via social media.
+If you make these gorgeous Cornish sea salted caramel brownies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.